Gender pay gap the largest among the 55-64-year-olds

-In Belgium, the gender pay gap, i.e. the difference in hourly wages between women and men, amounted to 5.0% in 2021.
-This means that in 2021, women earned on average 5.0% less per hour than their male counterparts.
+In 2022, the gender pay gap, i.e. the difference in hourly wages between women and men, amounted to 5.0%.
+This means that in 2022, women earned on average 5.0% less per hour than their male colleagues.
+However, compared to ten years ago, the gender pay gap decreased by 3.3 percentage points, but did not change compared to 2021.

-This is what emerges from the calculation of the harmonised European gender pay gap published by Statbel, the Belgian statistical office.
+This is the result of the calculation of the gender pay gap, harmonised at European level, published by Statbel, the Belgian statistical office.

 The gender pay gap represents the difference between the average gross hourly wages of women and men, expressed as a percentage of the average pay for men.
 It is expressed as follows: